SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-the-environment.html .md

 ---
 order: 20
-title: Setting up the environment
+title: Installation process
 layout: redirect
 ---

-### Setting up VirtualBox
+### Setting up the VirtualBox

 Download the VirtualBox package for your operating system from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) and install it.